There'd Better Be a Mirrorball

 Turner directed the accompanying music video which features 1970s-inspired aesthetics and captures the band at different stages of the recording process.
-The video was also released on 29 August 2022, and filmed by Turner with his own 16mm video camera, alongside Zackery Michael, Ben Chappell, and Mark Bull.
-Arctic Monkeys performed the song on television shows such as Later...with Jools Holland and Late Night Berlin.
+The video was also released on 29 August 2022, and filmed by Turner with his own 16 mm video camera, alongside Zackery Michael, Ben Chappell and Mark Bull.
+Arctic Monkeys performed the song on television shows including Later...with Jools Holland and Late Night Berlin.

 Composition and lyrics

 Musically "There'd Better Be a Mirrorball" has been described as a jazz-influenced and "Bond-esque" ballad, being compared to the works of Burt Bacharach and The Walker Brothers.
 Some music journalists also noted an influence of 1960s pop music and traditional pop on the song.